Struct Operator

 §Recursively list

-This function only read the children of the given directory.
-To read all entries recursively, use Operator::lister_with and recursive(true) instead.
+This function only reads the immediate children of the specified directory.
+To retrieve all entries recursively, use Operator::lister_with with recursive(true) instead.

 §Examples